marvin-garcia/ReadyAksWorkshop/README.md

 # ReadyAksWorkshop

 This repo contains relevant script and config files to deploy Azure Kubernetes Service.
-This configuration has the following details:
+The scripts in this repo allow you to do the following:
-- It enables RBAC
+- Create an AKS cluster with the following specs:
-- It uses Azure AD authentication to manage the cluster
+    - RBAC enabled
-- It uses kubenet network configuration
+    -Azure AD integrated
-- It requires a log analytics workspace
+    - kubenet network configuration
-- It creates a namespace for the application team to manage
+    - Connected to a log analytics workspace
-- It configures roles and role bindings in the cluster
+- Create a namespace for an application team to manage
-- It installs Helm
+- Configure roles and role bindings in the cluster
-- It install Nginx in the cluster and creates an ingress controller with a private IP address
+- Install Helm
-- It creates a Web Application Firewall to use in front of the internal ingress controller for detection and monitoring purposes
+- Install Nginx in the cluster and create an ingress controller with a private IP address
-- It prevents access from the Internet to the WAF so it can only be accessed internally.
+- Create a Web Application Firewall to use in front of the internal ingress controller for detection and monitoring purposes.
+Public access from the Internet to the WAF is blocked so it can only be accessed internally.
 For testing purposes, the Network Security Group can be disassociated to the WAF subnet and public access will be back enabled

 ## Create service principal